 While eggshell paint offers decent coverage and hides some mild drywall imperfections, if there are large areas of drywall with major imperfections, an eggshell finish probably won’t hide them completely.
 In this instance, a flat paint finish will be a better option.

-Obviously, exterior paints are needed to paint the full scope of the outside of your house, but what about exterior doors and trim that don’t see as much weathering?
+Obviously, exterior paints are needed to paint the full scope of the outside of your house, but what about exterior trim and doors that don’t see as much weathering?
 For surfaces that experience moisture or temperature fluctuation, an eggshell finish may not be the best option.
 While it’s durable, it’s not as durable as a high-gloss finish, which is the better option for those exterior surfaces.

 It’s true that eggshell finishes are durable enough to handle being used in medium-traffic rooms in the home.
 But when it comes to high-traffic and high-impact areas, they may not hold up to the beating.
 When painting doors, door panels, mudrooms, or garage spaces, it’s better to go with a high-gloss sheen since it’s the most durable option for interior paint.

-While painting a room can be a lot of work, the finished result is really rewarding.
+While painting a room can be a lot of work, the finished result is certainly rewarding.
 In order to make sure your paint job looks pristine and stands the test of time, choose the right type of paint finish for the particular space you’re painting.
 Eggshell paint offers a good balance when it comes to sheen, durability, coverage, and cleanability, and it’s a great option for almost all interior spaces.